 It is best to empty one breast first before putting the infant to the opposite breast.
 This ensures that the infant gets the rich hind milk.
 Start each feed on alternate breasts.
 However, for the first few days it is useful to allow the infant to feed on both breasts to stimulate the milk production.

-Some infants may reject the breast and refuse to fix on the nipple and suck.
+Some infants may reject the breast and refuse to fix on the nipple and suckle.
 Common causes are a sore mouth due to thrush, the infant being ill or upset, or the milk flow being too fast.
 These problems should be looked for and treated.

 Do not hold the infant’s head too tightly or push the face towards the breast, as the infant will turn towards your hand instead of the nipple.
 It may help to squeeze a little breast milk onto the nipple before placing it in the infant’s mouth.